Aviation supports 56 million jobs, report says

 The part of the tourism sector made possible by aviation employed a huge total of 34.5 million jobs, it added.

-Among senior aviation executives due to speak at the conference are Jim Albaugh, President and Chief Executive Officer of Boeing Commercial Airplanes (BA.N), and Thomas Enders, chief of Boeing's European rival Airbus EAD.PA.
+Among senior aviation executives due to speak at the conference are Jim Albaugh, President and Chief Executive Officer of Boeing Commercial Airplanes, and Thomas Enders, chief of Boeing's European rival Airbus.

-Also attending are Paulo Cesar da Souza e Silva, President of Commercial Aviation at Brazil's Embraer S.A.
-(EMBR3.SA), and John Saabas, President of aviation engineering company Pratt and Whitney, Canada, a united of United Technologies Corp (UTX.N).
+Also attending are Paulo Cesar da Souza e Silva, President of Commercial Aviation at Brazil's Embraer S.A., and John Saabas, President of aviation engineering company Pratt and Whitney, Canada, a united of United Technologies Corp.